psu-libraries/psuBagger/README.md

     * `-i` for the identifier of the content being bagged
     * `-n` for the name of the content being bagged
     * `-p` for the absolute path to the content being bagged
- * Use the `-u` argument to send the bag to APTrust after bagging is complete.
  * Minimal output will be directed to the terminal, verbose logging is in `/bagging/psuBagger/logs/psuBagger.txt`
  * Example usage:
    * `sudo ./psuBagger.sh -i pstsc_01417 -n "Three Mile Island Records" -p /mnt/preservationii/bagging/pstsc_01417`

+## psuBaggerUploader.sh
+ * This script will do everything above, but also send the bag to APTrust.

 ## eraserBagger.sh
   * This script needs to be updated to use the APTrust member API. psuBagger adds the bag ID to a text file. eraserBagger checks those IDs against what has been ingested at APTrust.
 When a bag is fully ingested, eraserBagger will remove the bag from staging.

 ## Dependencies
   * [APTrust Partner Tools](https://wiki.aptrust.org/Partner_Tools#Config_Fi) require a configuration file for each user (`~/.aptrust_partner.conf`) to be established in advance.